MarvynHarry/NumberGuessingGame/README.md

 - Enhanced hint system that provides clues based on proximity to the target number.
 - Saving and loading high scores across multiple sessions.

+## Support My Work
+If you enjoy my work or want to support what I do, feel free to [Buy Me a Coffee](https://buymeacoffee.com/marvynharry)!

 ## Contributing

-Contributions are welcome!
-Please fork this repository and create a pull request for any feature or bug fix.
+Feel free to submit a pull request or report issues to help improve the project!

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to reach out to me at [marvynharry@gmail.com].
+For any questions or support, please reach out via [GitHub Issues](https://github.com/MarvynHarry/NumberGuessingGame/issues).

 ---